Mtman1987/nexus-hub1.1/README.md

 - **Bot Personality Store**: Create, save, and switch between different AI personas.
 Share and import personalities from a shared community store powered by Firebase.
 - **Secure API Key Vault**: A local, password-protected vault to securely store all your API keys and credentials.
 Features an optional file-based lock for enhanced local security.
 - **Modular Component System**:
-  - **Code Helper**: Generate code snippets in various languages from natural language instructions.
+  - **Cipher (Code Helper)**: Generate code snippets in various languages from natural language instructions.
   - **Stargate Imagery**: Create images from text prompts using providers like OpenAI's DALL-E or Stability AI.
   - **Translator**: A multi-tool for text translation, text-to-speech, and speech-to-text transcription.
   - **And more...**: Including a Website Viewer, Log Viewer, Resume Parser, and Access Control panel.